NitaiEdelberg/Ai-Tetris/README.md

 ![5_games_GA.gif](Resources/5_games_GA.gif)

-Now we need to implement a method to scan the board and find the best placement of the next piece that is dropping, evaluating each location in the board based of the individual's weights.
+Now we need to implement a method to scan the board and find the best placement of the next piece that is dropping, evaluating each location in the board based on the individual's weights.

 ---

 ## Breadth-First Search (BFS)

 We implemented an algorithm that works like a BFS, which explores all possible placements for a given piece, including sliding into gaps.
-The BFS algorithm identify all the possible moves and records the way to the best placement during the run.
+The BFS algorithm identifies all the possible moves and records the way to the best placement during the run.

 ### **Advantages:**